Alfresco/docs-alfresco/ags/latest/using/gs/manage-fileplan.md

 ### Closing a record folder

-Users with the appropriate capability (Folder Control) can close folders.
-Closed folders cannot accept any further records.
+Users with the appropriate capability (Folder Control) can close folders. {% include tooltip.html word="recordfolderclosed" text="Closed" %} folders cannot accept any further records.

 1. Hover over a record folder in the File Plan and click **Close Folder**.